top of page

 While no level of ionizing radiation is “safe”, EPA has set an action level for radon at 4.0 pCi/L, meaning if levels of radon in a building are found at or above 4.0 pCi/L, then EPA strongly recommends that action be taken to reduce the levels of radon in the building.
 EPA also suggests considering taking action if levels are found between 2.0 - 4.0 pCi/L. The action level of the World Health is 2.7 pCi/L (100 Bq/m3).

-What are typical radon levels outside and in buildings?
+What are typical radon levels outisde and inside of buildings?

 Typical nationwide indoor radon levels in the United States average 1.3 pCi/L while outdoor levels typically average 0.4 pCi/L. Iowa has the highest average indoor radon level in the USA at around 8.5 pCi/L, which is more than double the EPA action level.
 While many states have significantly lower averages, any house can have radon above the EPA action level, so it is important to have every house tested for radon.